No deep water warnings at leisure park beach where girl drowned, inquest hears

 The point at which sand turned to mud would vary through the year but this was not monitored, he added.

-The coroner said: “This inquest is going to be very difficult, predominately for Kyra’s family, I’m very much aware of that.”

-She added it will not be forgotten “that this is about your Kyra, an 11-year-old girl who supported Manchester United and who dreamt of a career in law”.
+The coroner said it would not be forgotten “that this is about your Kyra, an 11-year-old girl who supported Manchester United and who dreamt of a career in law”.

-The inquest previously heard that emergency services had been called to the scene at 3.55pmm, and Kyra was found just after 5.10pm and taken to Wexham Park Hospital, where she was pronounced dead.

 The hearing continues.